taskcluster/statsum/README.md

 build the binary.

 Alternatively, the `make build` will do the same and build the docker image too.
+To make a release, edit the Makefile to set a new `TAG`, and run `make push`.

 ### Configuring the Server